jedney0901/CFA-Bigmoney/README.md

 Appendix are weak.

-- Managing nested state in your react application and why Redux would have been the smart option... because managing nested state is a PAIN.
+- Managing nested state in your react application and why Redux would have been the smart option... because managing nested state is a PAIN and causes serious heartache.

 Redux was one of those things I would have loved to develop into my application but I consistently put it on the backburner based on the concept that I thought it would have been too hard to complete in time.
 Looking back, I think I spent too much time developing 'functionality' and not developing and implementing the functional core components of the assignment leaving me no time to actually stop and implement the most important elements.